Kisalie/Percys-Polar-Pursuit/README.md

 The home screen contains the title and the instructions for the game as well as the start button.
 ![percy's polar pursuit](images/homepage.png)

-### Gameplay
+## Gameplay

-Once you click the start:
+Once you click start:
 - The backgroud music starts to play and it has a `setInterval` which allows the music to repeat.
 - The character is able to move around the grid.
-- There are 3 hearts at the bottom which shows the 3 lives
+- There are 3 hearts at the bottom which shows the 3 lives.
-- There is a collision detection function, that periodiacally checks whether both the players x and y coordinates are exactly the same as any of the obstacles.
+- There is a collision detection function, that periodically checks whether both the players x and y coordinates are exactly the same as any of the obstacles.

 ![thegrid](images/thegrid.png)